-During the period under review, assets were managed by Legal & General Assurance (Pensions Management) Limited ("L&G").
-The underlying management is delegated to Legal & General Investment Management, who was appointed by the Scheme on 20 November 2003.
+During the period under review, the Scheme's invested assets were managed by Legal & General Assurance (Pensions Management) Limited ("L&G").
+The underlying management is delegated to Legal & General Investment Management ("LGIM"), who were appointed by the Scheme on 20 November 2003.

-A Statement of Investment Principles has been produced as required under Section 35 of the Pensions Act 1995, Section 244 of the Pensions Act 2004, the Occupational Pension Scheme (Investment) Regulations 2005, the Pension Protection Fund (Pensionable Service) and Occupational Pension Scheme (Investment and Disclosure) (Amendment and Modification) Regulations 2018, and the Occupational Pension Schemes (Investment and Disclosure) (Amendment) Regulations 2019, and a copy is available on request.
+A Statement of Investment Principles has been produced as required under Section 35 of the Pensions Act 1995, Section 244 of the Pensions Act 2004, the Occupational Pension Scheme (Investment) Regulations 2005, the Pension Protection Fund (Pensionable Service) and Occupational Pension Scheme (Investment and Disclosure) (Amendment and Modification) Regulations 2018, and the Occupational Pension Schemes (Investment and Disclosure) (Amendment) Regulations 2019.
+A copy is available on request and can also be found online at the following web address: